 Focus on OTA Testing, Aim at Internet of Everything

-With the continuous improvement of the performance requirements of wave absorbing materials, polyurethane wave absorbing sponges are no longer competent in anechoic chambers in some application fields, and a class of wave absorbing materials based on rigid foam has been deeply studied.
-This type of absorbing material matrix includes expanded polyethylene (EPE), expanded polystyrene (EPS), expanded polypropylene (EPP) and the like.
-These materials have closed cells, better mechanical strength than polyurethane, and are not easy to absorb moisture and deform.
-The new wave absorbing material has been added with the wave absorbing agent in the raw material production stage, and then molded to obtain the product with the required shape and performance.
-The whole process of material preparation is mechanized, and the product properties are stable.
+With the continuous improvement of the performance requirements of absorptive materials, polyurethane absorptive foam can no longer meet the requirements in some application areas of darkrooms.
+A type of absorptive material based on hard foam has been deeply researched.
+The substrates of this type of absorptive material include expanded polyethylene (EPE), expanded polystyrene (EPS), expanded polypropylene (EPP), etc. These materials have closed pores, better mechanical strength than polyurethane, and are not easy to absorb moisture or deform.
+The new type of absorptive material has added absorbing agent components in the raw material production stage, and then is molded into the desired shape and performance.
+The entire process of material preparation is mechanized, and the product properties are stable.

-- Excellent mechanical properties: The longitudinal and transverse tensile strengths of EPP with a density of 0.035g cubic centimeter are 0.56MPa and 0.38MPa respectively, and at a high temperature of 120°C, the bidirectional strengths are 0.07MPa and 0.035MPa.
+- Excellent mechanical properties: EPP with a density of 0.035g/cm³ has longitudinal and transverse tensile strengths of 0.56MPa and 0.38MPa respectively.
+Under high temperatures of 120°C, the bidirectional strengths are 0.07MPa and 0.035MPa.

-- Excellent environmental performance: Compared with polyurethane (PU) foam, EPP does not produce isocyanate residues that are harmful to human body, and the product can be recycled; compared with polystyrene foam (EPS), it is not used in the foaming process To HCFCs or butane, there is no adverse impact on the environment after degradation; compared to polyethylene foam (EPE), the new foaming process reduces the use of chemical blowing agents and is healthier.
+- Excellent environmental performance: Compared with polyurethane (PU) foam, EPP does not produce harmful isocyanate residues to the human body, and the product can be recycled.
+During the foaming process, no fluorocarbon compounds or butane are used, which will not have a negative impact on the environment after degradation.
+Compared with polyethylene foam (EPE), the new foaming process reduces the use of chemical foaming agents, making it more environmentally friendly.

-The traditional design method of absorbing materials is to use the transmission line theory to carry out the “transmission line design method”, which only calculates the normal incidence performance and does not consider the influence of the shape of the taper.
+The traditional design method for absorbing materials is the “transmission line design method,” which uses transmission line theory to calculate only the normal incident performance without considering the influence of the cone shape.

-The absorption rate measurement of the absorbing material adopts the self-designed “7”-shaped rocker arm structure for spatial scanning measurement, which can satisfy the multi-degree-of-freedom scanning in the ultra-wide frequency band of 0.5GHz~70GHz, and the measurement accuracy is greatly improved.
+The absorption rate measurement of absorbing materials uses a self-designed “7”-shaped rocker arm structure for spatial scanning measurement, which can meet multi-degree-of-freedom scanning in an ultra-wideband of 0.5GHz~70GHz, greatly improving measurement accuracy.

-- Flame retardant properties: meet the UL94 HF-1 standard.
+- Flame retardant performance: Compliant with UL94 HF-1 standard.

-- Environmental protection: the raw materials are non-toxic and tasteless, no harmful gas is released, and you can rest assured from the source.
+- Environmental performance: The raw materials are non-toxic and odorless, with no harmful gas release, ensuring peace of mind from the source.

-- Finished product: stable in nature and RoHS compliant.
+- Finished product: Stable properties, in compliance with RoHS requirements.

-- Physical properties: One-time compression molding, accurate size; uniform appearance color, customizable color; good product stability, no deformation.
+- Physical performance: One-time molding, accurate dimensions; uniform appearance color, customizable; good stability and no deformation.

 Wide range of applications

-The electrical properties of the absorbing foam are measured in a compact field anechoic chamber by the RCS method, and the quiet zone of the measurement anechoic chamber is greater than 1.5 meters.
-The distance between the DUT and the antenna is more than 10 meters, which meets the far-field conditions.
-It can provide low noise and pure electromagnetic environment for various OTA measurement anechoic chambers, PIM anechoic chambers, etc.
+Electrical properties of the absorbing foam are measured using the RCS method in a compact range anechoic chamber with a quiet zone larger than 1.5 meters.
+The distance between the test piece and the antenna is greater than 10 meters, complying with the far-field condition.
+This can provide a low-noise, clean electromagnetic environment for various OTA measurement chambers, PIM chambers, etc.